 The sub-header ‘Justin Fashanu confesses’ – with its implication that by being gay, the footballer was doing something wrong – is just one part of the article that’s showing its age.

-He was a pariah in the game back then but on Wednesday, Fashanu was inducted into the National Football Museum’s Hall of Fame, recognising not just his pioneering decision to come out publicly but also his status as the game’s first million-pound black footballer.
+He was a pariah in the game back then but in February 2020, Fashanu was inducted into the National Football Museum’s Hall of Fame, recognising not just his pioneering decision to come out publicly but also his status as the game’s first million-pound black footballer.

 His talent as a youngster at Norwich was undeniable – 40 goals in 103 appearances, and club legend status.
-A new banner with artwork by David Shenton (above) commemorating his stunning Goal of the Season from 1980 was unveiled by fans at Carrow Road last weekend.
+A banner with artwork by David Shenton (above) commemorating his stunning Goal of the Season from 1980 has been displayed by fans at Carrow Road.
 Few would argue that his potential for greatness wasn’t derailed by the discrimination he experienced as a young man.

 Brian Clough’s homophobia made Fashanu persona non grata at Nottingham Forest and sent his career into a downward spiral which was exacerbated by a serious knee injury.
 With racism to contend with as well, the striker increasingly fell on hard times and by 1990, the prospect of a £70,000 payday from a tabloid newspaper was too tempting to resist.

 The editors and journalists of today operate in a very different climate when it comes to LGBT+ representation in the media.
 Yes, we still see the occasional tabloid front page about mystery gay and bi male professional footballers – often accompanied by a seemingly ubiquitous (and unhelpful) silhouette picture – but the kind of attitudes that influenced coverage of Fashanu’s coming out have largely been swept away along with the remnants of Section 28, the UK anti-gay law which was repealed in 2003.